sdiak/slurm-simulator/README.md

 cd pulumi
 # Start the cluster
 pulumi up
-# `pulumi up` does not wait for cloud-init on rocky (if you know why; please open an issue), workaround :
+# `pulumi up` does not wait for cloud-init on rocky (if you know why; please open an issue),
+# workaround :
 sleep 60s
+# check that every nodes as an ip (replace "test-cluster" with the name of your cluster that you defined in the bootstrap phase by "pulumi stack init test-cluster")
+virsh net-dhcp-leases test-cluster-admin
+# Back to the root of the project
 cd ..
 ```